Federal Student Loans

 ** A student is considered independent for financial aid purposes if they can answer "yes" to at least one of the Dependency questions included on the FAFSA.

-Federal Direct Loans are offered based in part on a student’s academic class level as determined by the WWU Registrar’s Office.
-During the academic year students may progress to the next class level which may allow the student to borrow additional loan.
-Students who want to increase their loan, or exchange Unsubsidized Loan for Subsidized Loan, must submit a request the Financial Aid Department by using the Reinstate/Increase Aid form available on the Online Forms web page to initiate the adjustment.
+Federal Direct Loans are offered based on a student’s class level as determined by the WWU Registrar’s Office.
+If students progress to the next class level, they may be eligible to increase their loan, or exchange Unsubsidized Loan for Subsidized Loan.
+In order to request this change, the Reinstate/Increase Loan form available on the Online Forms web page must be submitted for processing.

 Loan Default Rates